harness/developer-hub/docs/continuous-integration/use-ci/caching-ci-data/cache-intelligence.md

 ---
 title: Cache Intelligence
-description: You can set up your pipeline to cache your build artifacts automatically.
+description: Set up your pipeline to cache build dependencies automatically.
 sidebar_position: 20
 ---

 ### Automatic caching

-You can set up your pipeline to cache your build artifacts automatically.
+You can set up your pipeline to cache build dependencies automatically.
 Note the following:

 * Cache Intelligence is currently supported for the following.
   - [Harness Cloud](/docs/continuous-integration/ci-quickstarts/hosted-builds-on-virtual-machines-quickstart) build infrastructure